 Collaborations & Partnerships

-Elijus Civilis – Lithuania’s CIO.
-Responsible for allocating support for the initiative from other key stakeholders.
+Elijus Civilis (Viceminister of Economy and Innovation of the Republic of Lithuania) - responsible for allocating support for the initiative from other key stakeholders.

-Agency for Science, Innovation and Technology.
-Ensures funding for initiative is allocated appropriately.
+Agency for Science, Innovation and Technology - ensures funding for the initiative.

 Users, Stakeholders & Beneficiaries

 Bank of Lithuania, Igitis Group, Kaunas 2020 European Capital of Culture, Travel Lithuania – pilot GovTech Challenge Series owners.

 Lithuanian start-up community – now has a government that is open to implement technological innovations from SMEs.

 Public servants – receiving additional new education on technological innovation and how it can impact their lives and their work.

 101 organisations - were consulted while creating the GovTech Lab.

 -9 Digital Lithuania meetups: these regularly occurring meetups have created a culture of innovation knowledge sharing that brings together people from academia, private and public sectors.